marctuscher/cnn/README.md

-# Some CNN classifiers
+# Some CNN models

 This repo contains code for training some CNN classifiers with the fastai library.